-As part of its research strategy, the Department of Library & Information Science, CityLIS, at City, University of London, explores the liminal areas between disciplines, seeking out new conversations, innovative practice, new methodologies, and the as yet undiscovered ways in which the processes of the information communication chain can be further refined and understood.
+FanLIS was created in 2019 by Ludi Price and Lyn Robinson, as part of the research strategy within the Department of Library & Information Science, known as CityLIS, at City, University of London.
+The project explores the liminal areas between disciplines, seeking out new conversations, innovative practice, new methodologies, and the as yet undiscovered ways in which the processes of the information communication chain can be further refined and understood.

 Recently the fan studies community has become interested in building bridges between different cultures and disciplines, with Dr.Naomi Jones, during the Fan Studies Network Conference 2018, emphasising the importance of interdisciplinarity in moving the field forward.
 This challenge was taken up by Kelley, Price, Schuster and Wang in the Fan Studies Network Conference of 2019, where they presented their interdisciplinary, collaborative project on fandom, which started in the Spring of 2018.
 This collaboration brought together scholars from the fields of cultural studies, the digital humanities, and library and information science to talk about fandom and fan practice, and has allowed a wider exchange of ideas between disciplines.